jeftegoes/AwsOverview/Management & Governance/AWS Health Dashboard.md

   - Resolution: stop and start the instance (instance migrated to a new host).
 - **Instance Status Checks**
   - Monitors software/network configuration of your instance (invalid network configuration, exhausted memory...).
-  - Resolution: reboot the instance or change instance configuration.
+  - **Resolution:** Reboot the instance or change instance configuration.

 # 4. CW Metrics & Recovery